ALEXANDRIA / ARLINGTON, VIRGINIA

 Though the pub lost its license and operations ceased, December ’05, established brewer Bill Madden’s front-windowed copper kettles supplied admirably varied brews and non-alcoholic honeyed sugar maple bark-bitten Root Beer.
 Politely acidic orange-dried lemon-tart Dick’s Kolsch and Belgian-styled berry-soured plantain-tangerine-nectar-backed Raspberry Blonde suited lightweights.
 Bitter-hopped citric-fizzed American Pale Ale, buttery caramel-malted chocolate-draped Scotch Ale, snazzy pumpkin pie-spiced blueberry-embittered Punkin Ale, and creamy cappuccino-milked nut-tinged Stout satiated heartier thirsts.

-Though Founders is gone, nearby Arlington’s Capitol City Brewery, located in Shirlington Village, continues to thrive.
+Though Founders is gone, nearby Arlington’s Capitol City Brewery, located in Shirlington Village, continued to thrive til 2018.